Don't Eat the Neighbours

-Don't Eat the Neighbours (also known as Big Teeth, Bad Breath) is a children's comedy series that originally aired in the United Kingdom and Canada in 2001-2002.
+Don't Eat the Neighbours (also known as Big Teeth, Bad Breath) is a British-Canadian children's comedy television series that originally aired in the United Kingdom and Canada in 2001-2002.
 It was filmed mainly with puppets, but occasionally used computer graphics.
 The series was focused on the characters Rabbit, Wolf, and their children.
 Music for the show was done by Jim Guttridge, with the theme done by Dan Gagnon, Sandy Nuttgens, and Michael Scott.

 Only four episodes were released on VHS and DVD in the 2001 volume A Rabbit for All Seasons.

-Plot outline
+Premise

 Rabbit lives in a forest in England with his children: Lucy, Peter, and Emily.
 Wolf, who has been driven out of Canada by the Brotherhood of Wolves, moves in next door with his sons Barry and Simon.
 Although Wolf has a strong desire to eat Rabbit, his children develop close friendships with Lucy, rejecting traditional dietary preferences.

-List of characters
+Characters

 Where the children have normal names, the adult characters are named after the animals they are.